merit-network/merit-network.github.io/content/blog/django-pytest-multi-database/index.md

 # Other solutions and discussions

-There isn't yet a concesus on how best to do this and there isn't yet an official solution.
+There isn't yet a consensus on how best to do this and there isn't yet an official solution.
 What we're using is based on comments and direction from contributors to pytest-django but there's always more than one way to do things.

 For alternative solutions and more discussion: